 Correctness.
-Consider a coloring of the graph G. This coloring induces a partition of the columns of the matrix B. For any two columns in the same class of the partition, the induce will not contain $\{11\}$ and, thus, this class admits a perfect phylogeny by Theorem 1.
+Consider a coloring of the graph G. This coloring induces a partition of the columns of the matrix B. For any two column of the same class of the partition, the induce will not contain the bit string 11 and, thus, this class is a perfect phylogeny by Theorem 3.1.
 For the other direction, consider a partition of B into perfect phylogenies.
 Inside each class the induce of any two different columns must have size at most 3.
 Since the induce of any two different columns always contains 00, 01, and 10, the induce must be missing 11.
 Hence, for any two columns in the same class there cannot be an edge in G. Thus, the partition induces a coloring of the graph G.